 - 900 + 100 = 1,000 Hz

-When the carrier and modulator frequencies are not harmonically related (which is often the case with a guitar ring mod pedal), the effect will produce an inharmonic output.
+The effect will produce an inharmonic output when the carrier and modulator frequencies are not harmonically related (which is often the case with a guitar ring mod pedal).
 This is what gives the ring modulator its characteristic bell-like/metallic/strange sound.

 If we brought the carrier sine wave up to 1,000 Hz to ring-modulate our 100 Hz triangle modulator wave, we might be thinking, by our previous calculations, that we'd have negative output frequencies (100 – 1,000 = –900, for example).

-This is a perfect opportunity to discuss a key part of ring modulation: when it comes to frequency splitting, it doesn’t matter which signal is the carrier and which is the modulator.
-That being said, in a ring mod pedal, the guitar signal is always the modulator and the internally generated signal is the carrier.
+This is a perfect opportunity to discuss a key part of ring modulation: it doesn't matter which signal is the carrier and which is the modulator when it comes to frequency splitting.
+That being said, in a ring mod pedal, the guitar signal is always the modulator, and the internally generated signal is the carrier.

 So, then we should look at the sidebands of the sine wave carrier and each of the modulator harmonics to get a better picture of what's actually happening: